-Let's take an example to see what a water change actually does for your tank:
+Let's take an example to see what a water change does for your tank:

-If your intent is to raise the levels of certain trace elements or to adjust the pH of water, using trace element and/or pH buffering additives may be a better solution than doing a water change.
+If you intend to raise the levels of certain trace elements or to adjust the pH of water, using trace element and/or pH buffering additives may be a better solution than doing a water change.
 Using calcium supplements and trace element additives is an easy and efficient method for keeping your levels at the desired levels.
-Using Nitrate Absorbing Products and Phosphate Removing Products is also an efficient method for keeping these compounds in the acceptable range.
+Using nitrate absorbing products and phosphate removing products is also an efficient method for keeping these compounds in the acceptable range.

 Most medication and water treatment instructions advise you to turn off your protein skimmer while the tank is being treated.
 The reason for this is that foam fractionating removes a lot of materials from your aquarium water, including the medication and water treatment materials.

 Activated carbon filtration can remove a wide variety of materials from aquarium water.
-Carbon filtration will remove not only medications and toxins from your tank water, it will also remove a number of trace elements until the carbon becomes saturated.
+Carbon filtration will remove not only medications and toxins from your tank water, but it will also remove several trace elements until the carbon becomes saturated.

-If you think that water changes are the way to go, you might want to look at the Rapid Nitrate Reduction Water Change Method to help you economize on your sea salt purchases.
+If you think that water changes are the way to go, consider the rapid nitrate reduction water change method to help you economize on your sea salt purchases.

 What do you think?
 Are repetitive water changes the most effective method for reducing toxins and balancing trace elements in your aquarium?
-There are a number of Reef Tank Supplements which do an excellent job of keeping the calcium and trace elements in your tank water at the proper level.
+Several reef tank supplements do an excellent job of keeping the calcium and trace elements in your tank water at the proper level.